 Fall 2017 Winner

-Jennifer Lugris was born in North Bergen, NJ in 1986.
+Jennifer Lugris was born in North Bergen, New Jersey.
 She earned her MFA from the University of California, Santa Barbara in 2018.
 Her paintings have been exhibited and published internationally, and have won several awards.
 She currently lives in Sacramento, CA with her family, dogs, cats, and chickens.

 Spring 2016 Winner